 She leaned in.
 "Why?
 Why are you alone?
 You had Len.
 And Saavik."

 "I still do."
-He sighed, leaned in toward her, so their heads were very close together, his words hushed.
+He sighed and leaned in toward her, so their heads were very close together, his words hushed.
 "When Jim died, it was as if all the air went out of the room.
 I have other friends.
 I have family and those who care about me.
 I just cannot..."

 "You just can't forgive yourself for not being there for him, can you?"
 She touched his hand; he didn't jerk it away.
 "Maybe you're right.
 Maybe I feel bad about Matthew."